 What’s interesting is a company of such a scale as Royal Dutch Shell claiming it will transition its business in such a fundamental way.
 This is as significant as General Motors announcing its entire vehicle lineup will be electric.
 Shell didn’t announce this as a prank on us all, or an April Fools Joke.
 This was announced through the company’s normal press release mechanism, making it an actual statement by the company.
 We are therefore required to keep in our mind that Shell has made this announcement, and we must hold them to this promise.

-In 2008 I attended a Peak Oil conference, and one of the speakers cautioned us to not be too hung up on whether the phrase Peak Oil is used in official communications.
+In 2008 I attended a Peak Oil conference, and one of the speakers cautioned us not to be too hung up on whether the phrase Peak Oil is used in official communications.
 Folks interested in the Peak Oil theory are accustomed to being ridiculed and dismissed because supposedly Peak Oil has been disproved.

 - “confirms that its total oil production peaked in 2019”